romeokienzler/me/README.md

 Romeo is a data scientist working for IBM and an advocate for ethical machine learning, transparency and privacy

 # Bio
-PLEASE DON'T USE THE BIO AS SPEAKER ANNONCEMENT - IT IS ONLY THERE TO SHOW OFF TO GET PAPERS ACCEPTED - PLEASE USE SPEAKER ANNOUNCEMENT ABOVE
+PLEASE DON'T USE THE BIO AS SPEAKER ANNOUNCEMENT - IT IS ONLY THERE TO SHOW OFF TO GET PAPERS ACCEPTED - PLEASE USE SPEAKER ANNOUNCEMENT ABOVE

 Romeo Kienzler is Chief Data Scientist at the IBM Center for Open Source Data and AI Technologies (CODAIT) in San Fransisco.